L’Avventura (1960; Michelangelo Antonioni)

 Anna is the daughter of a wealthy developer who we see razing a poor neighborhood in the early scenes, and much of the elliptical satire in L’Avventura savages the moral vapidity of the absurdly rich.
 Anna is unfailingly callous, capricious, dishonest, and cruel.
 In a beautifully framed scene, she has sex with her fiancée Sandro while Claudia lingers outside in the street.
 She brings Claudia and Sandro on a sea cruise with her fellow wealthy friends (a succession of hilariously broken couples, with Claudia as an all-purpose third wheel), but intentionally disrupts the tranquility by pretending to see a shark in the water.

 The group goes ashore on a small, ancient island (“Islands…I don’t get them,” is just one of many weirdly zen koans that pepper the script), but Anna’s moodiness reaches an almost supernatural level.
-After fighting with Sandro, she says, “I don’t feel you any more”, and as though willing it to happen, she seems to disappear.
+After fighting with Sandro, she says, “I don’t feel you anymore,” and as though willing it to happen, she seems to disappear.

-Thinking that this is just Anna crying wolf again, the group searches the entire island for her, but comes up empty.
+Thinking that this is just Anna crying wolf again, the group searches the entire island for her, but they come up empty.
 The idly rich royals bow out of the search first, and it doesn’t take long for Anna’s unexplained disappearance to become a card table punchline for them.
 Sandro, a soldier who sold out his principles and ambitions to indulge in a lifestyle of fast cars and motorboats, is not far behind.

 Claudia, who does not come from money, persistently searches for Anna, even as she begins to fall in love with Sandro.
 As they leave the island and follow increasingly frayed leads across the Italian countryside, it becomes more and more apparent that they are chasing a ghost, and one that they begin to hope they never find.